Opinion dynamics: Statistical physics and beyond: Preliminaries: Concepts and tools

 \subsubsection{Directional updating}

-Directional updating refers to mechanisms where a message consistently induces opinion change towards the message's direction, irrespective of the individual's current opinion.
-To this end, the existence of a neutral opinion is important.
-This is different from assimilation, which is about decreasing discrepancy.
-Directional updating appears in various forms and implementations, including a simple addition of the direction, the explicit exchange of discrete arguments \cite{mas_differentiation_2013}, reinforcement \cite{banisch_opinion_2019}, Bayesian-like learning \cite{martins_continuous_2008}, or using phenomenological differential equations \cite{baumann_modeling_2020, shin_tipping_2010}.
-In most models, directional updating is combined with similarity bias (see below), often leading to reinforcement and extremization of opinions at the individual level and polarization at the collective level \cite{lorenz_individual_2021}.
+In one-dimensional opinion spaces with a notion of neutral opinion, directional updating refers to mechanisms where a message consistently induces opinion change towards the message, irrespective of the individual's current opinion.
+Directional updating appears in various forms and implementations, such as the explicit exchange of discrete arguments \cite{mas_differentiation_2013}, reinforcement \cite{banisch_opinion_2019}, Bayesian-like learning \cite{martins_continuous_2008}, and phenomenological differential equations \cite{baumann_modeling_2020, shin_tipping_2010}.
+In most models, directional updating is combined with similarity bias (see below), often leading to reinforcement and extremization of opinions at the individual level, and polarization at the collective level \cite{lorenz_individual_2021}.

-Models based on directional updating can reproduce the phenomenon of ``group polarization'' studied in psychology: Members of a deliberating group all move toward a more extreme point in whatever direction is indicated by the members' pre-deliberation tendency \cite{sunstein_law_2002, schkade_when_2010} often more extreme than someone's initial opinion.
-In the terminology used here, group polarization is considered extremization and not a form of polarization. \textcite{myers_group_1976} point out in their review that there are other, more complex concepts, where the term polarization refers to a split within a group of people.
-Directional updating can also be associated with \textit{persuasive arguments theory}, which explains changes in opinion through the exchange of arguments between individuals \cite{isenberg_group_1986}.

-Interestingly, directional updating is the only of the three basic mechanisms that would also lead to self-reinforcement.
-When an individual perceives their own opinion as a message, it would further move in the direction of their opinion.
+Models based on directional updating can reproduce the phenomenon of ``group polarization'' studied in psychology: Members of a deliberating group all move towards a more extreme opinion in the direction of some of the members' pre-deliberation tendencies \cite{sunstein_law_2002, schkade_when_2010}. \textcite{myers_group_1976} highlight other, more complex concepts where the term polarization refers to a split within a group of people.
+Directional updating can also be associated with persuasive arguments theory, which explains changes in opinion through the exchange of arguments between individuals \cite{isenberg_group_1986}.
+Interestingly, directional updating is the only of the three basic mechanisms in \fref{fig:micromechanism} that leads to self-reinforcement: When an individual perceives their own opinion as a message, they might further move in the direction of their opinion, a relevant mechanism for polarization.
 In contrast, neither assimilation nor distancing would trigger opinion change in this case.